Hello!

 I'm a film critic and copywriter currently based in London.
 You can see a few samples of my recent work below and explore my full portfolio via the navigation above.
 If you'd like to get in touch directly to discuss a freelance commission, chuck us a message on the contact form at the bottom of the page!

-Film Review: The End of Civilization: Three Films by Piotr Szulkin
+Film Review: Three Revolutionary Films by Ousmane Sembène

 Feature: The Art of Leading a Witness in Anatomy of a Fall by Blaise Radley